 Transmission facility outages also affect the energy market.
 Just as with the FTR market, it is critical that outages that affect the operating day are known prior to the submission of offers in the day-ahead energy market so that market participants can understand market conditions and PJM can accurately model market conditions in the day-ahead market.
-PJM requires transmission owners to submit changes to outages scheduled for the next two days no later than 09:30 am.212
+PJM requires transmission owners to submit changes to outages scheduled for the next two days no later than 09:30 am.

 There are three relevant time periods for the analysis of the impact of transmission outages on the energy market: before the day-ahead market is closed; when the day-ahead market save cases are created; and during the operating day.
-The list of approved or active outage requests before the day-ahead market is closed is available to market participants.
+The list of approved or active outage requests before the day-ahead market is closed is available to market participants in eDART.
 The day-ahead market model uses outages included in the day-ahead market save cases as an input.
 The outages that actually occurred during the operating day are the outages that affect the real-time market.
 If the three sets of outages are the same, there is no potential impact on markets.
 If the three sets of outages differ, there is a potential negative impact on markets.
-For example, if the list of outages before the day-ahead market was closed was different from the list of outages that included in the day-ahead market save cases, the day-ahead market participant would have inconsistent outage information as what day-ahead market model used.
+For example, if the list of outages before the day-ahead market was closed was different from the list of outages that included in the day-ahead market save cases, the day-ahead market participant would have inconsistent outage information as what dayahead market model used.

-For example for the operating day of March 31, 2024, Figure 12-7 shows that: there were 503 approved or active outages seen by market participants before the day-ahead market was closed; there were 417 outage requests included in the day-ahead market model; there
+For example for the operating day of March 31, 2025, Figure 12-7 shows that: there were 628 approved or active outages seen by market participants before the day-ahead market was closed; there were 748 outage requests included in the day-ahead market model; there were 484 outage requests included in both sets of outage; there were 143 outage requests approved or active before the day-ahead market was closed but not included as inputs in day-ahead market model; and there were 264 outage requests included in day-ahead market model but not available to market participants prior to the day-ahead market.

-Figure 12-7 Illustration of day-ahead market analysis: March 31, 2024
+Figure 12-7 Illustration of day-ahead market analysis: March 31, 2025